nyhoo27/nyhoo27/README.md

 - 👋 Hi, I’m @nyhoo27
 - 👀 I’m interested in programming, cybersecurity and surgeron (I gave up this interest).
-- 🌱 I’m currently doing CS50 😊
+- 🌱 I’m currently studying Computer Science Year 2 at Manchester Metropolitan University.
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me: You can email me on nayhtoochun280506@gmail.com/ nayy.htoo on instagram
 - 😄 Pronouns: he/him